• Art magazine

 Bauhaus: Functionality with a clear form

-The Bauhaus movement shaped the jewelry design with its radically reduced approach and thus constitutes the contrast to abstract art .
-Functionality was the focus, with materials such as steel and bakelite challenging traditional jewelry performances.
+The Bauhaus movement shaped jewelry design with its radically minimalist approach, thus representing, in a certain sense, the antithesis of abstract art .
+Functionality was paramount, with materials such as steel and Bakelite challenging traditional notions of jewelry.

 The fusion of art and craft led to designs that emphasized the essential and eliminated superfluous ornamentation.
 Clear forms and a precise material aesthetic characterized these pieces of jewelry .
 The movement developed a new design philosophy that defined beauty through simplicity and functionality.